RoopkumarD/similar_notes/README.md

 AppData\Roaming\Simnotes\
 ```

-or else can put config.txt at home directiory
+Alternatively, place `config.txt` in the home directory:

 ```plaintext
 ~/.simnotesconfig/
 ```

-### Configuration File (config.txt)
+### Configuration File (`config.txt`)

-Create a config.txt file in the configuration directory.
+Create a `config.txt` file in the configuration directory.
 Below is an example configuration:

 ```plaintext
 notes_dir = /path/to/your/notes